*Employment and payroll figures as of 31 December 2020; Quantity Destroyed as of 22 January 2021.

 - Mustard-agent 155mm projectile destruction began in June 2019 and was completed in September 2021.

 The next Kentucky Chemical Demilitarization Citizens’ Advisory Commission and Chemical Destruction Community Advisory Board meeting will be held:

-The meeting format has not yet been determined.
-For information about the meeting, contact the Blue Grass Chemical Stockpile Outreach Office at (859) 626-8944 or firstname.lastname@example.org.
+The meeting format has yet to be decided.
+For information about the meeting, contact the Blue Grass Chemical Stockpile Outreach Office at (859) 626-8944 or email@example.com.

 New to BGCAPP?

 The Blue Grass Chemical Agent-Destruction Pilot Plant is a state-of-the-art facility safely destroying the chemical weapons stockpile in storage at the Blue Grass Army Depot near Richmond, Kentucky.
-An Explosive Destruction Technology is destroying the mustard agent stockpile.
-The main plant is using neutralization to destroy the nerve agent stockpile.
+The main plant is using neutralization to destroy the nerve-agent stockpile.
 The decision was made to not use the supercritical water oxidation system to process hydrolysate, the product of the neutralization process.
-This secondary waste will be shipped to a licensed and permitted hazardous waste treatment, storage and disposal facility.
+This secondary waste is shipped to a licensed and permitted hazardous waste treatment, storage and disposal facility.
+A Static Detonation Chamber (SDC) destroyed the mustard agent stockpile.
+This SDC, along with a larger SDC 2000, will augment the main plant by destroying drained rocket warheads and overpacked rockets.
 The safety of the workforce and the environment, as well as of the neighboring communities, is the project’s most important priority.